OscuroBok/Oscuro_Next_Dashboard/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+Visit [http://localhost:3000](http://localhost:3000) to view the app in the browser.
+You can start editing the app by modifying `app/page.tsx`; the changes will automatically reload.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load custom Google Fonts like **Inter**.

+## Git Workflow

+- **Stage Files**: Ensure your changes are staged before committing.
+    ```bash
+    git add .
+    ```
+- **Commit Changes**: Add descriptive commit messages.
+    ```bash
+    git commit -m "Your descriptive commit message"
+    ```
+- **Push Changes**: Push your commits to the master branch.
+    ```bash
+    git push origin master
+    ```

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the technologies used in this project, check out the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Comprehensive guide to Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Next.js Tutorial](https://nextjs.org/learn) - An interactive tutorial for beginners.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- [Next.js GitHub](https://github.com/vercel/next.js) - Explore the source code and contribute to the Next.js project.

-## Deploy on Vercel
+## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+To deploy this project, use [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme), the platform created by the team behind Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+For more details on deployment, refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment).